-This policy is to establish correct protocols around the provision of One-to-one counseling or teaching for students.
+This policy is to establish correct protocols around the provision of One-to-one counselling or teaching for students.

-It is the policy of this school that one-to - one counselling and teaching is often in the best interest of the student.
-Where one-to one sessions occur, this will take place in an open environment i.e. staff member and pupil visible through a glass panelled door.
+It is the policy of this school that one-to-one counselling and teaching is often in the best interest of the student.
+Where one-to-one sessions occur, this will take place in an open environment i.e., staff member and pupil visible through a glass-panelled door.

-One-to-One counselling (Guidance Counsellor) Procedure
+One-to-One counselling (Guidance Counsellor) Procedure General

-General
+The guidance counsellors are fully qualified guidance counsellors, members of the Teaching Council, and Garda Vetted.

-The guidance counsellors are fully qualified guidance counsellors and members of the Teaching Council and Garda Vetted.
+The guidance counsellors are full members of the Institute of Guidance Counsellors (IGC) and are facilitated to attend five sessions of Supervision through the IGC each academic year.

-The guidance counsellors are full members of the Institute of Guidance Counsellors (IGC) and are available to attend five sessions of Supervision through the IGC each academic year.
-The counsellors will have sensible regard for the student's beliefs and values.
+The counsellors will have a sensible regard for the students' beliefs and values.
 They will work in ways to promote the students' personal autonomy, freedom of choice and self-direction.
 The counsellors record a list of students detailing who they meet on a one-to-one basis and relevant notes regarding the sessions.

-All one-to-one meetings with students take place in the counselling/guidance office where possible.
-Any concerns (Child Protection) that the counsellor has regarding the safety of a student is discussed with the Principal (DLP) as a matter of urgency.
-If the principal is unavailable, the issue will be discussed with the Deputy Principal (DDLP).
+All one-to-one meetings with students take place in the counselling/guidance office where possible or as deemed appropriate by the facilitator.
+At the guidance counsellor's discretion, they may decide to use alternative indoor or outdoor spaces.
+Any concerns (Child Protection) that the counsellor has regarding the safety of a student are discussed with the Principal (Designated Liaison Person (DLP)) as a matter of urgency.
+If the principal is unavailable, the issue will be discussed with the Deputy Principal (Deputy Designated Liaison Person (DDLP)).

-Responsibilities and Duties of the Counsellor:
+Responsibilities and Duties of the Counsellor

-Students may be referred to the Guidance Counsellor by the Student Support Team, Year Head, SEN team or can self-refer.
-In the sessions the counsellor should always be mindful of
+Students may be referred to the Guidance Counsellor by teachers, the Student Support Team, Year Head, SEN team, parents or students can self-refer.
+In the sessions the counsellor should always be mindful of: